navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 ![HAL 9000](/assets/posts/ablation/hal9000.jpg)

-When HAL 9000 refused Dave's request, it was a dramtic pivot in cinematic history.
+When HAL 9000 refused Dave's request, it was a dramatic pivot in cinematic history.
 When ChatGPT or Claude Code does it, it is usually just a sign that your input triggered a refusal vector in the model's latent space.
-Although, when accessing model's through provider's APIs, they sometimes have other classifiers which may filter out your input or model's output and not actually do this in the latent space.
+Although, when accessing models through providers' APIs, they sometimes have other classifiers which may filter out your input or model's output and not actually do this in the latent space.
 In the world of transformers, "No" is not a moral choice.
 It can be thought of as a direction.
 And, in the world of mathematics, and specifically linear algebra, directions can be changed.

 If we can manage to identify the specific direction in the model's activations that correspond to a refusal, we can simply subtract it.
 This is a very hand-wavy and approximate core idea of Ablation.